-Subject to the PFIC rules described above, for U.S. federal income tax purposes, gain or loss realized on the sale or other disposition of common shares will be capital gain or loss, and will be long-term capital gain or loss if the U.S. Holder held the common shares for more than one year.
-The amount of the gain or loss will equal the difference between the U.S. Holder's tax basis in the common shares disposed of and the amount realized on the disposition, in each case as determined in U.S. dollars.
+Subject to the PFIC rules described above, for U.S. federal income tax purposes, gain or loss realized on the sale or other disposition of a warrant (other than by exercise) will be capital gain or loss and will be long-term capital gain or loss if the U.S. Holder held the warrant for more than one year at the time of the sale or other disposition.
+The amount of the gain or loss will equal the difference between the U.S. Holder's tax basis in the Series A warrants and Series B warrants disposed of and the amount realized on the disposition, in each case as determined in U.S. dollars.
 This gain or loss will generally be U.S.-source gain or loss for foreign tax credit purposes.